Changeover Configuration & Standards

 Your team can't follow a standard that doesn't exist yet.

-What "we have a standard" actually means at most plants
+What "we have a standard" usually means

-What you're relying on vs. what you need
+You have vs. what you need

 You have